-To qualify for graduation from The College at Mid-America, each student seeking the associate of Christian education degree program must satisfy the general requirements for graduation as set forth in this catalog.
+To qualify for graduation from The College at Mid-America, each student seeking the Associate of Christian Education Degree program must satisfy the general requirements for graduation as set forth in this catalog.

-Each student seeking the associate of Christian education degree is required to complete a minimum of 15 semester hours of general education courses, with at least one course in each of three areas: the humanities or fine arts, the social or behavioral sciences, and the natural sciences or mathematics.
-The general education courses may be transferred from another postsecondary institution, or they may be completed within the required course structure of the associate of Christian education program.
+Each student seeking the Associate of Christian Education Degree is required to complete a minimum of 15 semester hours of general education courses, with at least one course in each of three areas: the humanities or fine arts, the social or behavioral sciences, and the natural sciences or mathematics.
+The general education courses may be transferred from another postsecondary institution, or they may be completed within the required course structure of the Associate of Christian education program.

 Humanities or Fin e Arts

 EN 4914 Introduction to Literature 3 Hours

-Social or Behavior al Sciences
+Social or Behavior al Caianaga

 PM 4302 Contemporary Worldview 3 Hours

 CE 4484 Introduction to Christian Education 3 Hours

 PM 4270 Leadership Development 3 Hours

-Natural Sciences o or Mathematics
+Natural Sciences of or Mathematics

 SC 4981 Introduction to Biology 3 Hours

-Total General Education Component 15 Hours
+Total General Edu cation Component 15 Hours

 Pure Humanities